-1. 1.
-Streamflow is the simulated flow, from the NVIHM, when all irrigation pumping has been removed from the simulation, typically referred to as the 'No Pumping scenario'.
-Simulated streamflow with no groundwater pumping for irrigation

-2. Stream depletion is calculated as the difference between all agricultural pumping removed (No Pumping) and the Baseline model scenario.
+- 1. Streamflow is the simulated flow, from the NVIHM, when all irrigation pumping has been removed from the simulation, typically referred to as the 'No Pumping scenario'. - 2.
+Stream depletion is calculated as the difference between all agricultural pumping removed (No Pumping) and the Baseline model scenario.
 The Baseline scenario includes agricultural pumping.
 Stream depletion occurs in winter months due to the time it takes for pumping effects to move through the hydrogeologic system.